 COVID-19 (Coronavirus) update

-We’ve cancelled all performances of Attila at Arts Centre Melbourne due to the evolving COVID-19 situation.
+We’ve cancelled our performances of Lucrezia Borgia in concert at Sydney Town Hall due to COVID-19 restrictions.
 If you have tickets to a cancelled performance, you'll receive an email with details about how to refund or exchange your tickets.

 Running time: approximately 2 hours & 30 minutes, including one interval.